mortenpa/ts-fileeater/README.md

 # FileEater
-FileEater is an app that takes your files and eats them.
+FileEater is a tiny React app that takes your files and eats them.
 Occasionally spits them back out at you as well.
 Manage your backend filestorage with FileEater!

 Features:
     1. Upload pictures